alecmuffett/onion-dv-certificate-proposal/README.md

 This proposal also (currently) leaves open a non-exclusionary role[1] for existing EV Onion Certificates: for those purposes where more than one Onion address, or a mixture of Onion Addresses and DNS Names, **must** be present in a single certificate; at first consideration this would broadly be in line with the original vision of EV certificates as being "extra validated"

+## Proposed Implementation

+* Trap the failure condition where the certificate chain for a connection to `examplewebsitexx.onion` has been found not to validiate, on the specific grounds that the Certificate Authority Key Identifier cannot be found in the trust root.
+  * Check that the certificate is DV
+  * Check that the certificate is exclusively citing Subject Alt Names which end in two labels `examplewebsitexx.onion`
+    * Don't just do a simple `strcmp()`, check the label boundaries because subdomains, etc; do it properly
+  * Check that there is no CN in the certificate
+  * Check that you are processing a "leaf" certificate, not halfway up a chain of trust.
+* If all conditions are met, ignore this specific failure condition and continue validation processing.

 ## Potential FAQs

 * Q: What if a "real" CA issues a DV certificate containing both Onion and DNS addresses?